Larripa/DATA-271/README.md

 - Introduction to Pandas

-- Using APIs and Cleaning Data (National Centers for Environmental Information Temperature Data) -- coming soon
+- Using APIs and Cleaning Data (National Centers for Environmental Information Temperature Data)

 - Boston Housing Exploratory Data Analysis